infiniflow/ragflow/docs/quickstart.md

 # Quickstart

 RAGFlow is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.

-When integrated with LLM, it is capable of providing truthful question-answering capabilities, backed by well-founded citations from various complex formatted data.
+When integrated with LLMs, it is capable of providing truthful question-answering capabilities, backed by well-founded citations from various complex formatted data.

+This quick start guide describes a general process from:

+- Starting up a local RAGFlow server,
+- Creating a knowledge base,
+- Intervening with file parsing, to
-This document describes how to set up a local RAGFlow server, how to create a knowledge base, and how to set up an AI chat based on your dataset.
+- Establishing an AI chat based on your datasets.

 ## Prerequisites